-The first is Binti by Nnedi Okorafor.
-It’s a science fiction novella, 90 pages long, about Binti, a 16-year-old woman of an esteemed desert family who has a chance to attend a university on another planet.
-We are in action immediately as, in secret, she leaves on a transporter, boards a shuttle, and makes her way through security and people’s stares to get on the living ship.
+Binti is a 16-year-old woman of an esteemed desert family.
+We’re in action immediately as, in secret, she leaves on a transporter to attend a prestigious university.
+When she boards a shuttle, she makes her way through security and people’s stares to get onto the living ship.
 She’s a harmonizer through mathematics.
 This story is a quick and fascinating read.

-Okorafor is an Igbo (Nigerian) American woman.
-She has a Ph.
-D. in English and is an associate professor of creative writing, winning many awards for her short stories and young adult books.
+Okorafor is an Igbo (Nigerian) American.
+She’s won many awards for her short stories and young adult books.
 Binti won both the 2016 Nebula award and the 2016 Hugo award.
 Binti is now a series.

 Well-Read Black Girl, edited by Glory Edim

-The second book is an anthology, Well-Read Black Girl, edited by Glory Edim, founder of the Well-Read Black Girl club based in Brooklyn, New York.
-Authors in this book include: Tayari Jones, Rebecca Walker, N.K.
-Jemisin, and Jacqueline Woodson, and many others.
+The second book is an anthology of short stories and memoirs.
+Well-Read Black Girl is edited by Glory Edim, founder of the Well-Read Black Girl club based in Brooklyn, New York.
+Authors in this anthology include: Tayari Jones, Rebecca Walker, N.K.
+Jemisin, Jacqueline Woodson, and many others.

 Well-Read Black Girl

 The purpose of this book, as true for any book, is for people to:

 slip on the skins of world that are familiar

 see interpretations of the world as it was, and

 Our goal is to showcase the universality of Black women through literature.
 Through reading our community addresses racial inequity in publishing and pays homage to the literary legacies of Black women writers like Toni Morrison, Alice Walker, and Maya Angelou.